Cusco: Ancient Inca Capital and Gateway to Machu Picchu

 Fiestas Patrias — Peruvian Independence Day

-Peru's national holiday marking independence from Spain in 1821.
-Military parades in Lima's Gran Parade, fireworks nationwide, and regional festivals across the country.
-Hotels book out 6+ months ahead.
+Peru's national independence holiday — military parades in Lima's Gran Parada, fireworks nationwide and regional festivals.
+Hotels fill 6+ months ahead.